insidemordecai/website/content/links/index.md

 - [Labnotes](https://labnotes.org/) - think of Labnotes as a witty and informative weekly compilation of links, images, posts and pretty much everything on tech, design, and culture.
 - [Manu](https://manuelmoreale.com/) - Manuel is a freelance developer and designer who writes about independent web, minimalism, tech, personal insights and a lot about people.
 You can discover some of them in his [People & Blogs](https://manuelmoreale.com/people-and-blogs) series where interesting people talk about themselves and their blogs.
 Also, his site has a tasteful and thoughtful minimal style.
 - [Minutes to Midnight](https://minutestomidnight.co.uk/) - opinions on improving the web, sustainability, tech, and audio, along with other interests.
-- [niqwithq](https://niqwithq.com) - Niq is a UX Designer and he tells stories and reflects on topics that are very close to his heart.
+- [niqwithq](https://niqwithq.com) - Nicolas is a UX Designer and he tells stories and reflects on topics that are very close to his heart.
-- [Open Source Musings](https://opensourcemusings.com/) - a collection of thoughts about free/open source software.
 - [Public Diary Records](https://iamrajab.blogspot.com/) - a friend's blog all about poetry and reflections.
 - [Robb Knight](https://rknight.me) - Robb is a developer and podcaster.
 His website is fun and colourful to look at and he writes articles on tech, blogging, and other interests.
 - [The Jolly Teapot](https://thejollyteapot.com/about) - Nicolas' experience with tech and comments on Apple, software, internet, and media news.